ybivanov/QA-and-Automation-101/lesson05/README.md

 * Follow the JUnit Getting started guide: https://github.com/junit-team/junit/wiki/Getting-started

-NOTE: replace the junit-4.XX.jar in examples with /usr/share/java/junit4.jar (full path to jar file). hamcrest-core-1.3.jar is not needed!
+NOTE: On Fedora replace the `junit-4.XX.jar` in examples with `/usr/share/java/junit4.jar` (full path to jar file). `hamcrest-core-1.3.jar` is not needed!
+Otherwise you can use the jar files from a local directory!

 ### Exercise: (20 minutes)

 * Write a new test for your Calculator class from the previous exercise
- * for example for a new add(a+b) method
+ * for example for a new `add(a+b)` method
 * Run the tests - they should fail
 * Implement the missing functionality and re-run the tests until they PASS
 * Answer the question:
 * what is this method of development called

 ## Continuous Integration